GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Issue: Show more / Show less button on index.html page collapses downwards at present.
 An upwards collapse would provide better UX and flow, and also stop my portrait photo from being used as a virtual basketball.
 Solution: I need to learn how to do this.

 # Deployment
-For the purposes of assesment the website has been deployed on GitHub pages here: https://gregkaighin.github.io/piano-lessons-with-greg-kaighin-v2.0-msp1-code-institute/.
+For the purposes of assesment the website has been deployed on GitHub pages here: [gregkaighin.github.io/piano-lessons-with-greg-kaighin-v2.0-msp1-code-institute](https://gregkaighin.github.io/piano-lessons-with-greg-kaighin-v2.0-msp1-code-institute/).
 Once I have learned how to make the enquiries form functional, I will deploy it again using a paid-for website hosting service, and it will become useful for my piano teaching business.

 # Credits
 ## Images
 - Portrait photo: Sheila and Jeff Kaighin, thanks Mum and Dad.
-- Piano-keyboard image and card images: https://www.shutterstock.com/ (Paid-for licence with permission for web distribution).
+- Piano-keyboard image and card images: [shutterstock.com](https://www.shutterstock.com/) (Paid-for licence with permission for web distribution).
 ## Original Content
 - MP3 Audio recordings: Greg Kaighin
 - PDF Documents: Greg Kaighin
 - All sheet music and music recordings are free of copyright restrictions.
 ## Acknowledgements
+- Thanks to Zakari Abdessamad for sharing the audio player code at [codepen.io/vanderzak/pen/BayjVep](https://codepen.io/vanderzak/pen/BayjVep)
-- Thanks to Oluwafemi Medale for the advice he gave me during my mentoring sessions, and to the Code Institute's staff and tutors for putting together such an engaging course.
+- Thanks to [Oluwafemi Medale](https://github.com/omedale) for the advice he gave me during my mentoring sessions, and to the Code Institute's staff and tutors for putting together such an engaging course.

 # Contact
 Greg Kaighin